France to Islay by Morris Traveller: Scotland

 After over two hours at Mount Stuart we whizzed around Bute and then headed for the ferry at Rhubodach which took us over to Colintrave on the mainland.
 As we waited for the ferry we saw there were fires up on the hills of Bute, quite common apparently.

-We had a lovely ride around to Otter Ferry, where there is no ferry but a pub and a bothy which we had reserved for our last night.
+We had a lovely drrive around to Otter Ferry, where there is no ferry but a pub and a bothy which we had reserved for our last night.
 We met quite a few cyclists on the first part of the drive around the coastal road, I was not sure if I envied them or not, perhaps yes on the way down the hills and no on the way up!
 Our bothy was new and smelt of wood, and we had it to ourselves.
-We walked in the sun along the shores of Loch Fyne that we know so well from the other side of the loch where there is our usual road to Tarbert via Lochgilphead.
+We walked in the sun along the shores of Loch Fyne that we know so well from the other side of the loch where our usual road to Islay arrives at Tarbert via Lochgilphead.

-Ordering a pint of local beer from the Oystercatcher Pub right by our bothy, and sitting with it in the sun at the tables outside it seemed that life was really perfect.
-Not so however as when we asked for a meal at the pub, they told us they were fully booked!
+Ordering a pint of local beer from the Oystercatcher Pub right by our bothy, and sitting with it in the sun at the tables outside everything was perfect.
+This was not to last however as when we asked for a meal at the pub, they told us they were fully booked!
 Well it was a Saturday and it was the Easter holidays and it was a lovely day, but could they not please just make us a a sandwich?
 No they couldn’t!
 We were hungry and so straight away felt cross and crabby.
 We had to get back into Lady P and drive again to find somewhere to eat.

 21st April, 2019 Otter Ferry – Braeside, Islay

-After breakfasting on a cup of tea and a ginger biscuit we headed for the ferry at Portavadie and the short crossing to Tarbert.
+After breakfasting on a cup of tea and a ginger biscuit we headed for the ferry at Portavadie.
 There was a short line of cars that grew longer as we waited, but we all fitted in and we paid during the short crossing.